luisflores09/free_dictionary/README.md

 # Free Dictionary
-This app will let you search the definition for any word.
+This app will let you search the definition for any word, it will also give you the part of speech, an example of the word being used in a sentence and also the orgin of the word.

 # Technologies Used
 1. HTML